Litha: Celebrating the Pagan Summer Solstice with Simple Rituals, Colorful Altars, and Meaningful Connection

 • Crystals like citrine, carnelian, or sunstone

-Even a smallest altar can feel powerful when it’s created with love and intention!
+Even the smallest altar can feel powerful when it’s created with love and intention!

 Food is a big part of Litha.
 Seasonal fruits, garden veggies, honey cakes, and anything baked under the sun’s watchful eye are perfect.
 I like to make lavender shortbread or lemon muffins (yum!) and leave a few on my altar as an offering (and yes, I eat a few too, I mean, offering to myself counts, right?).